 What is NDIS?

-NDIS (National Disability Insurance Scheme) is a government scheme designed to provide financial support to eligible Australians.
+NDIS (National Disability Insurance Scheme) is a government scheme that provides financial support to eligible Australians.
 They require assistance with their day-to-day living costs due to disability or illness.
 The scheme was introduced in July 2013 and aimed to cover the cost of accommodation, equipment, services, and carer payments.

 NDIS provides financial support to eligible Australians with disabilities or chronic illnesses.
 If you meet the eligibility criteria, you can apply for funding from the scheme.